ctkjose/exc.js/README.md

 ```

 ### .extend()
-The `extend()` merges the contents of the objects passed into the first object.
+The `extend(obj)` merges the contents of the objects passed into the first object.
 It returns the first object.
 ```javascript
 var obj1 = {a:"1"};
 var obj2 = {b:"2"};